Understanding and Managing Ants and Plant Health

 1. Chemical Defenses

-• The “spiciness” of certain ants, especially those in the genus Formica, comes from formic acid, which can cause a burning sensation upon contact.
+• The “spiciness” of some ants, especially those in the Formica genus, comes from formic acid, which can feel like a burn when it touches your skin.

-• White ants, or termites, do not produce formic acid; the confusion arises from their similar social structures, not their chemical properties.
+• White ants, or termites, don’t produce formic acid; the mix-up happens because they have similar social behaviors, not because of their chemical makeup.

 Night Activities of Ants